- Reference Number: HEY-743/2020

 - Many medicines are only tested with adult volunteers.
 Therefore, they will not have a license for use in children.
 There are local processes in place to review medicines and decide on what is best to treat children and younger people

-- Syringe pumps are often used to deliver medication subcutaneously to control symptoms.
+- Syringe pumps are often used to deliver medication subcutaneously (under the skin) to control symptoms.
 Mixing medicines within the syringe pump makes the resulting mixture unlicensed.
 This does not mean that they are unsafe.

 Are unlicensed and /or Off-Label medicines safe to use?

 Your prescriber will consider all medical evidence available before prescribing an unlicensed medication.
 No medicine is completely free of side-effects and your prescriber will balance any risk of these against any benefits you may get, in consultation with you.

 Should I be worried about taking unlicensed and /or Off-Label medicines?

 Your prescriber will have explained to you why they think that this medicine is the right one for you.
 If you are worried about taking this medicine, talk to your prescriber or pharmacist about your concerns.
 They may be able to give you further information or help to put you in touch with a support group for your illness or condition.

 If you experience any unpleasant or unexpected effects whilst taking the medicine, you should discuss this with the person responsible for prescribing your medicine or the pharmacy which dispenses it for you.

 What else do I need to know?

 Sometimes it will take longer for the pharmacy to order and receive an unlicensed medicine, so you should allow one or two weeks for the pharmacy to obtain further supplies of your medicine.
 You should bear this in mind if you need to get a repeat prescription.
 Please remember that using a medication outside of its license may be the best way for you to get maximum benefit from medication with minimum unwanted effects.

 Most of your questions should have been answered by this leaflet, but remember that this is only a starting point for discussion with the healthcare team.